 Serious Injuries Require Representation

 While it is possible to handle a personal injury claim without an attorney, the more severe your injuries, the more likely a lawyer will benefit your claim.
 Extensive injuries accumulate costs rapidly, but some of the expenses do not manifest until later.
 An experienced personal injury attorney understands this, and they have knowledge of certain injuries, which means they can offer more support and advice surrounding costs and expected settlements.

-If you have been injured and were approached by an adjuster, then contact a personal injury attorney, like a Memphis personal injury lawyer from Wiseman Bray, PLLC.
+If you have been injured and were approached by an adjuster, then contact a personal injury attorney, like a Memphis personal injury lawyer from Patterson Bray.
 A lawyer experienced in your type of claim can help you communicate with insurers without potentially risking any potential settlement or judgment.